smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 - (nullable SDLWindowCapability *)windowWithID:(NSNumber<SDLInt> *)windowID;
 ```

-The property name `displays` should be sufficient as it's within the context of the system **capability** manager.
+The property name `displays` should be sufficient as it is within the context of the system **capability** manager.
 Developers should understand that the property returns capabilities of displays.

 #### Listen for `DISPLAYS` notifications